opsfolio/docs.opsfolio.com/src/content/docs/surveilr/disciplines/software-engineer.md

 | HostName_2 | react-code-quality-reference-project | cypress run | DEBUG=cypress:cypress cypress run |

-## Git Hooks
+### Git Hooks
 A company's policy might state: **"All Software engineers/developers across all the projects must have Githooks scripts that are executed by Git before or after certain Git events, such as committing or merging code."** This policy can be broken down into the following requirements:

 - All Node.js projects must use Husky to manage Git hooks

+#### Using `surveilr` for Policy Compliance and Evidence Capture
-The next step is to use `surveilr` to [ensure compliance](/surveilr/disciplines/software-engineer#ensuring-compliance) with this policy, and utilize SQL to query the generated [RSSD](/surveilr/reference/concepts/resource-surveillance) for compliance proofs, as shown below:
+The next step is to use `surveilr` to ensure compliance with these policies by [gathering evidence](/surveilr/disciplines/software-engineer#capturing-compliance-evidence-with-surveilr).
+After gathering evidence, `surveilr` captures the machine's operating system information and stores it in the [device](/surveilr/reference/db/surveilr-state-schema/device) table.

-### SQL Query for Verification of Husky Installation
+#### SQL Query for Verification of Husky Installation Compliance

 ```sql
 SELECT